G2 Crowd provides real-time and unbiased user reviews to help you objectively assess what software is best for your business.

 Manufacturers must produce and maintain records showing proof of all change reviews and activities leading up to final approval and implementation.

 Greenlight Guru Change Management software enables medical device companies to link or connect any documents or configuration items that are stored in the quality system.

 This simplifies the change management process, increasing the visibility of inter-dependencies between change records, documents, risks, design controls, customer complaints, audits, non-conformance reports and more.

 When a specific document needs to be changed, Greenlight Guru makes it easy to quickly determine what other documents are affected and automates the approval and record-keeping aspects the change control process.

-Greenlight Guru Halo℠ for Change Management is the first predictive recommendation engine for medical device companies to easily make the shift from reacting to changes to predicting changes.
+Halo℠ by Greenlight Guru is the first predictive recommendation engine for medical device companies to easily make the shift from reacting to changes to predicting changes.

-Halo℠ for Change Management is powered by artificial intelligence (AI) and machine learning (ML) technologies to create efficiencies and improve quality across the change management process.
+Intelligent Document Management powered by Halo℠ leverages unique artificial intelligence (AI) and machine learning (ML) technologies to create efficiencies and improve quality across the change management process.